 In the previous century, cybersecurity laws did not hold much weight.
 The type of cyber-crime being committed at that time was not as damaging as it is today.
 The laws of the time were comparable to copyright protection or laws about software piracy.

 But now the threat has elevated and much more severe cyber-crimes the norm.
-These crimes range from deployment of ransomware to actual treason.
+These crimes range from the deployment of ransomware to actual treason.
 Now, serious action must be taken to counter and deter such crimes.
 The increased threat has led to increased legislative action.

 Current Cybersecurity Laws

-Before 2015, the federal government of the United States unaware of several attempted data breaches on private institutions.
+Before 2015, the federal government of the United States was unaware of several attempted data breaches on private institutions.
 All this changed with the Cybersecurity Act of 2015.
 After numerous attempts, Congress passed legislation that allowed companies in the U.S to share personal information related to cybersecurity with the government.
 The government could use this information as evidence to prosecute crimes.